-This project proposes to identify 25 properties within the existing June Lake Highlands Specific Plans and Tract Maps #34-24 and #34-26 that will permit owner-occupied and/or non-owner-occupied transient rentals subject to a Vacation Home Rental Permit under Chapter 26 of the Land Use Element of the Mono County General Plan.
+Specific Plan Amendment #2 proposes to allow properties within the existing June Lake Highlands Specific Plans and Tract Maps #34-24 and #34-26 to conduct owner-occupied and/or non-owneroccupied transient rentals subject to a permitting process contained within Land Use Element Chapter 26 of the Mono County General Plan.
 The project is consistent with existing Specific Plan objectives that support resort housing and transient occupancy.
 The following modifications are proposed:

-- A. Specific Plan Amendment #2 would amend the June Lake Highlands Specific Plan to allow transient rental (rental less than 30 days) on the following 25 parcels (see Exhibit A of Resolution R20-02): - i.
-015-290-001, 015-290-011, 015-290-012, 015-290-014, 015-290-018, 015-290-027, 015-290-031, 015-290-032, 015-290-033; 015-300-001, 015-300-002, 015-300-003, 015-300-004; and 015-310-011, 015-310-012, 015-310-013, 015-310-020, 015-310-021, 015-310-022, 015-310-023, 015-310-024, 015-310-025, 015-310-026, 015-310-028, 015-310-029. - B. Tract Map #34-24 Modification adds a Condition of Approval #36 specifying that transient rental (rental less than 30 days) is permitted in compliance with the June Lake Highlands Specific Plan (see Exhibit A of Resolution R20-02). - C. Tract Map #34-26 Modification would delete a section of Condition #44 of the Tract Map Conditions of Approval and specify that transient rental (rental less than 30 days) is permitted in compliance with the June Lake Highlands Specific Plan (see Exhibit A of Resolution R20-02).
+A. Specific Plan Amendment #2 would amend the June Lake Highlands Specific Plan to allow transient rental (rental less than 30 days) on all parcels subject to a Mono County permit (see Exhibit A of Resolution R20-02).

+- B. Tract Map #34-24 Modification adds Condition of Approval #36 specifying that transient rental (rental less than 30 days) is permitted in compliance with the June Lake Highlands Specific Plan (see Exhibit A of Resolution R20-02). - C. Tract Map #34-26 Modification would delete a section of Condition #44 of the Tract Map Conditions of Approval and specify that transient rental (rental less than 30 days) is permitted in compliance with the June Lake Highlands Specific Plan (see Exhibit A of Resolution R20-02).